The 5 Best Vitamin E Oils of 2023

 3. Your Skin's Reaction

 For those with sensitive skin, Dr. Garshick recommends doing a patch test to confirm a product will be safe and effective.
-Do this by applying a small amount of oil to the skin first to ensure there is no reaction of the skin.
+Do this by applying a small amount of oil to the skin on the inside of your forearm first.
+Wait at least 24 hours to make sure you don't have a reaction.

 "Some people may be sensitive to vitamin E or other ingredients in products containing vitamin E," she says.
 Always check to see how your skin reacts during the patch test to determine if it can be used on your entire body.